RicoJia/ricojia.github.io/_posts/2022/2022-01-08-deep-learning-Activation-Losses.markdown

         - Dead neurons: neurons may not be activated if their weights make the output negative values.
         - Unbounded outputs

-- Leaky ReLU

-Regular ReLU would lead to dead neurons when $x=0$.
+- Leaky ReLU: regular ReLU would lead to dead neurons when $x=0$.
 That could cause learning to be stuck.
 Leaky ReLU can unstuck this situation by having a small negative slope and allowing backprop flow correspondingly.

 $$
 \begin{gather*}